giuliatomasello/giuliatomasello.github.io/index.md

 between technology and us.
 Since [RUAH](http://blog.arduino.cc/2013/04/27/an-interactive-corset-teaching-you-how-to-breath/), my BA graduation project I started a continuous research on wearable future and smart materials using an open source philosophy and a trans-disciplinary design approach.

-These last two years I've been experimenting and growing living organisms
+These last two years I've been experimenting and growing living organisms.

 2016

 [Future Flora](http://celebratingfemalebiophilia.tumblr.com/).

 Future Flora proposes a Citizen Science alternative to probiotics, empowering women via Biophilia and Speculating the possibility of wearing Lactobacillus to prevent Candida Infection.